 - You can use it in conjunction with an Individual 401(k)

 - The administration costs are higher than other plans (but tax deductible)

 - You are asked to commit to funding a DBP for at least 3-5 years

 Aren’t ready for a DBP plan?
-There are other strategies that aren’t quite as aggressive but allow you to make tax-deductible contributions on top of the $56,000 max.
-Stay tuned for more blogs addressing these strategies or give us a call to discuss your specific situation.
+There are other strategies that aren’t quite as aggressive but allow you to make tax-deductible contributions on top of the $57,000 max.
+Checkout when and why you would hire your spouse, backdoor Roth IRAs, or give us a call to discuss your specific situation.

 Do you have a topic you want to hear about?
 Email us at firstname.lastname@example.org to submit suggestions.

 This communication is strictly intended for individuals residing in the sates of of AK, AL, AR, AZ, CA, CO, CT, DC, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, LA, MA, MD, ME, MI, MN, MO, MS, MT, NC, NE, NH, NJ, NM, NV, NY, OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VA, WA, WI, WV, and WY.
 No offers may be made or accepted from any resident outside the specific states referenced.